Kaggle/docker-python/README.md

 # docker-python

-[Kaggle Kernels](https://www.kaggle.com/kernels) allow users to run a Python Notebook in the cloud against our competitions and datasets without having to download data or set up their environment.
+[Kaggle Notebooks](https://www.kaggle.com/notebooks) allow users to run a Python Notebook in the cloud against our competitions and datasets without having to download data or set up their environment.

-This repository includes our Dockerfiles for building the [CPU-only](Dockerfile) and [GPU](gpu.Dockerfile) image that runs Python Kernels on Kaggle.
+This repository includes our Dockerfiles for building the [CPU-only](Dockerfile) and [GPU](gpu.Dockerfile) image that runs Python Notebooks on Kaggle.

 Our Python Docker images are stored on Google Container Registry at: